Gonatodes alexandermendesi

 Gonatodes alexandermendesi is a species of lizard in the family Sphaerodactylidae.
 The species is indigenous to northern South America.

 Etymology

 The specific name, alexandermendesi, is in honor of Guyanese businessman Alexander Mendes for his aid to visiting naturalists.

 Geographic range

-G. alexandermendesi is found in Guyana and Venezuela.
+Gonatodes alexandermendesi is found in Guyana and Venezuela.

 Habitat

-The preferred natural habitat of G. alexandermendesi is forest, at altitudes of 120–900 m.
+The preferred natural habitat of Gonatodes alexandermendesi is forest, at altitudes of 120–900 m.